Updated for quarter two of 2021

 Guides were only recently rolled out to the general public on Instagram, but they already show a lot of potential.
 From educational, blog-style content to gift guides, there’s a range of different assets you can create using that tool.
 In 2021, we’re likely to see more bloggers, brands and influencers alike embracing this feature to repackage old content in an interesting format.

 The world of social media is unpredictable, and you don’t want to miss a thing!
-We cover the latest social media updates every fortnight, so make sure to subscribe to our newsletter so you can stay in the know.
+We cover the latest social media updates every fortnight, so make sure to get on our list so you can stay in the know.